 Stores that only show the search icon or who hide their search bar in a flyout menu are lucky to see minimal shopper engagement with search.

 Simply adding the search field can have a significant impact your site search usage.

 Only have ONE “search” input field

 Get rid of any input field that is even remotely close in proximity to your search field.

-There’s nothing more frustrating for a shopper than to enter a search and get the “this is not a valid email address” error feedback.
+There’s nothing more frustrating for a shopper than to enter a search and get the “this is not a valid email address” error.